europeana/assembla-to-jira/README.md

 * Transition ticket status to blocked, testable, ready for acceptance, in acceptance testing, ready for deploy, e.g. in line with the original Assembla workflow
 * Implement components
-* Implement extra markdown: image, ticket number, user name and code snippets
+* Implement extra markdown: image, ticket number and code snippets
 * Assign original authors to tickets, comments, attachments on creation
-* Convert Assembla notification list to Jira followers
+* Convert Assembla `followers` and `notification list` to the relevant Jira followers
 * Refactor and cleanup code, removing duplication and rubocop warnings.

 ## References